Skip to content

 4.3

-Why we recommend it: Extremely cheap regional transport access for young expats and students under 26 across participating federal states.
+Best for Under-26.
+Extremely cheap regional transport access for young residents and students under 26 across participating federal states.

 Pros

-• +Available for young expats under 26, not limited to students
+• Available for young residents under 26, not limited to students

 Cons